This blog was first published in 2020 and updated on December 8, 2021.

 Then select the macro you’ve created and click Run.

-Once the macro is recorded, if you need to edit it, go to the Visual Basic Editor (VBE).
+Once the macro is recorded, go to the Visual Basic Editor (VBE) if you need to edit it.
 The quickest way is the shortcut ALT+F11.

 Index and Match

-Index and Match are two separate Excel functions that are often combined in lieu of VLOOKUP.
+Index and Match are two separate Excel functions that are often combined in place of VLOOKUP.
 The key distinctions between them are:

 - VLOOKUP formula has a static reference to a particular column.
 Adding or deleting a column within the referenced range may break your formula.
 That same action will not break an Index Match formula as it uses dynamic references.